ArunMitra/Wholesale-Tea-Price-Prediction/README.md

 - **CTC** (Crush, tear, curl: ensures a faster production of a standard quality)
 - **Orthodox** (focuses on preserving the singular virtues of the leaf resulting in fermented tea leaves)

-THe above are further divided into"
+The above are further divided into
 - **Leaf** (the better quality leaves and curl), and
 - **Dust** (the dust and fannings leftover from broken tea leaves, so in essence - the waste)